-- Video PID Number: This field displays the currently decoded Video Packet ID in Decimal form. - Video Bitrate: This field displays the current video bitrate; this value will be variable for video encoded in VBR. - Video Resolution: This field displays the currently decoded video resolution; this value is read from the PSIP/PSI. - Video Profile and Level: This field displays the currently decoded video profile; this value is read from the PSIP/PSI.
-This will either be MP@ML or MP@HL. - Video Chroma Format: This field displays the currently decoded video resolution; this value is read from the PSIP/PSI.
+- Video PID Number: The currently decoded Video Packet ID is displayed here in Decimal form. - Video Bitrate: The current video bitrate is displayed here; this value will be variable for video encoded in VBR. - Video Resolution: The currently decoded video resolution will be displayed here; this is read from the PSIP/PSI. - Video Profile and Level: The currently decoded video profile will be displayed here; this is read from the PSIP/PSI.
+This will either be MP@ML or MP@HL. - Video Chroma Format: The currently decoded video resolution will be displayed here; this is read from the PSIP/PSI.
 This will either be 4:2:0 or 4:2:2.